From Lincoln-Petersen to the Cormack-Jolly-Seber Model

 • The ability to model \(\phi\) and \(p\) as functions of covariates, just like in a standard GLM

-But CJS still has a gap.
-Because it conditions on first capture and deals only with marked individuals, it cannot estimate \(N\).
-We lost that when we abandoned the closure assumption.
+But CJS still leaves a hole.
+Because it conditions on first capture and only ever deals with marked animals, it can’t estimate \(N\).
+We gave that up the moment we walked away from closure.

-There is also a subtlety in what \(\phi\) actually represents.
-CJS is estimated from animals that were captured within your study area and then either recaptured or not.
-An animal that permanently emigrates looks identical to a dead animal in the capture history.
-So \(\phi\) is apparent survival: the probability of surviving and remaining within the study area.
-True survival is higher, by some unknown amount that depends on how much emigration there is.
+There’s also a wrinkle in what \(\phi\) really means.
+CJS is built from animals you caught inside your study area and then either recaptured or didn’t.
+An animal that permanently clears off looks exactly like a dead one in the capture history.
+So \(\phi\) is apparent survival: the probability of surviving and sticking around in your study area.
+True survival is higher than that, by some unknown amount that depends on how much permanent emigration is going on.

-That is exactly what the robust design delivers.
-And the way it does it is by being clever about the time structure of sampling, nesting closed sampling occasions inside an open population framework.
+That’s exactly what the robust design pulls off.
+And the trick it uses is being clever about the timing of your sampling, nesting closed sampling occasions inside an open population framework.